Android 13: New features

+Android 13 allows users to change the language for a specific app, rather than doing so for the entire software.
+One instance of this feature is changing the language in the YouTube app from American English to Spanish.

 Tweaks

 Split Screen mode now persists through app changes, meaning it is possible to use other apps and the phone launcher, and split screen apps will stay paired together in the Overview menu.
 Animations have been improved, notably the fingerprint scanner glow on the Pixel 6 series.
 Overflow notifications on the lock screen also are housed in a dynamically sized pill rather than a bar, and the 2-line stacked clock is slightly smaller.
 The app label font has been changed in the Pixel Launcher, and subtle haptics have been added throughout the user experience.
 The Android version has been changed to "Tiramisu" in settings and the Quick Settings panel.
 As of Developer Preview 2, "Tiramisu" is replaced with "13".
 The unified search bar includes new smoother animations and transitions.

 Many of the changes are from Android 12.1 "12L", such as the dock displayed on large screens, and other improvements for large format devices.
 These are mainly intended for foldables and tablets, but they can be enabled on phones by changing the DPI settings.